ZZ-Cat/CRSFforArduino/README.md

 In PlatformIO, CRSF for Arduino's dependencies are automatically installed, when you build your project for the first time.
 The `platformio.ini` file contains a list of development boards that is compatible with CRSF for Arduino.

+## Installation - Using as a dependency in your PlatformIO project

+Simply add `https://github.com/ZZ-Cat/CRSFforArduino.git @^ 1.0.0` to your `lib_deps` section in your `platformio.ini` file.
+PlatformIO will take care of the rest.
+This is fairly new, so any hiccups, don't hesitate to let me know via my Issues tab.

 ## Installation - Straight from the Main-Trunk

 If you want bleeding edge features and want to help me out on developing CRSF for Arduino, this is how you go about it: